HajaSChilds/flask-admin/README.md

 > **Note:** [Alembic]() in Flask-Migrate does not detect all changes to the database (changes to table names, column names, anonymous constraints) so you must review the migration script and edit as appropriate

+### To Update the Database or Models

 Each time the database models change repeat the `migrate` and `upgrade` commands

+When adding a new model that should be accessible via the Admin panel, register the view to Flask-Admin:

+`admin.add_view(ModelView(models.YourModelClass, db.session))`